khubabshams/endorse-plus/README.md

 - Contains all recommendations for anonymous users.
 - Users can boost or un-boost recommendations.
 - Only recommendations owners can delete or update them.
-- The recommendee or recommendation receiver can feature the recommendation so it could appear on the top of his/ her profile.
+- The receiver or recommendation receiver can feature the recommendation so it could appear on the top of his/ her profile.
 - *User stories covered: 5, 6, 7, 8, 9*

 <details>